swatimahadevan/tp/docs/DeveloperGuide.md

 exceptions that belong to our program.
 For instance, invalid dates extending beyond a  student's  matriculation,  or a  lack of entries when adding a journal.
 This is different from that of an "other" exception, which could be briefly categorized as a general exception.
 For instance, a `NumberFormatException` on the parsing of a String to an Integer.

+### 3.2.
+UI Component

+The `UI` package contains the `Ui` class, which deals with interactions with the user.

+The `UI` component:
+* Takes in user commands
+* Formats messages and prints out responses

+### 3.3.
+Logic Component

+1. `Click` uses `Parser` class to parse the user command.
+2. `Parser` checks if the command is valid or not, splits the user input into interpretable portions, and returns the respective commands with arguments.
+3. All commands inherit from the abstract class `Command` with and `execute()` method.
+4. Command interacts with models, `Storage` to carry out user's command.
+5. Command also makes use of `UI` to display the messages to the user.

+### 3.4.
+Storage Component

+The storage of `Click` refers to storing files of user's data into respective local subdirectory in a local directory called `storage`, which is in the same directory as the project root.

 ## 4. Implementation